Ghost (with SQLite)

 .env

-This Docker Compose file defines two services, the app is named “ghost” and the database is called “mysqldb”.
-The services are built from the latest Docker images.
-The container names ares set to “ghost” and “mysqldb” as well.
+This Docker Compose file defines a single service named “ghost”.
+The service is built from the latest Docker image.
+The container name is set to “ghost” as well.

 The “restart” section ensures that the container will always be restarted if it exits (unless manually stopped).
 This is useful for ensuring that the services are always available, especially if they crash or are shut down unexpectedly.